of Every Month

 Light refreshments provided.
 Recommended minimum age is eight years.
-Suggested minimum donation: $50 per adult; $15 for children under 12.
-Time: 3 p.m.-6:00 p.m.
+Suggested admission: $50 per adult; $15 for children under 12.
+Time: 3 p.m.-6 p.m.
 This is an introductory tour.

 On the last Saturday of every month, join us as we push up our sleeves and tackle various projects around the ranch.
-End the day with a tour and some quiet herd observation in the hills!
-Bring your own lunch.
-Light refreshments provided.
-10 a.m.-3 p.m.
-Join the tour from 3p.m -6:00 p.m.
+Please bring your own lunch.
+Light refreshments are provided.

 San Luis Obispo Location: Let us know if you are available to help us at our 2,000-acre satellite sanctuary in San Luis Obispo.
 Water trough cleaning and thistle eradication projects are underway!

 Recommended minimum age is eight years.
 Join our volunteer email list to receive volunteer updates.
 Let us know if you would like to volunteer for fundraisers or tabling events!
 For more Information, email: firstname.lastname@example.org.

 Wild Horse Photo Safaris and Workshops at Return to Freedom